oskapt/matterllo/LINUX.md

 ## Technical overview
 * `sqlite` is the default database.
-* All database objects can be directly manipulate throught the admin interface.
+* All database objects can be directly manipulated through the admin interface.